R3DK3LL/Valhalla-validator/README.md

 ## Project Status

-This platform is under active development.
-The core assessment engine is operational, with API endpoints and AI integration in development phases.
-Please refer to the status indicators above for current feature availability.
+The core assessment engine is operational with validated 87-97% compliance gates.
+Architecture scoring endpoints are live and functional.
+AI integration and enhanced developer tools are in active development.

 For technical questions or feature requests, use [GitHub Issues](https://github.com/R3DK3LL/Valhalla-validator/issues).